zkincaid/duet/README.md

 ============
 Duet is split into several packages:

-* apak

-  Algebraic program analysis kit.
-This is a collection of utilities for implementing program analyzers.
-It contains various graph algorithms (e.g., fixpoint computation, path expression algorithms) and utilities for constructing algebraic structures.

 * srk

   Symbolic reasoning kit.
 This is a high-level interface over Z3 and Apron.
 Most of the work of compositional recurrence analysis lives in srk.